Focus is on QB Zach Wilson as Robert Saleh’s Jets open camp

 IMPORTANT LOSSES: Gase, Darnold, WR Breshad Perriman, RB Frank Gore, LB Jordan Jenkins, LB Neville Hewitt, DE Henry Anderson, LB Tarell Basham, LB Harvey Langi, LB Frankie Luvu, CB Brian Poole, S Bradley McDougald, QB Joe Flacco.

-CAMP NEEDS: The focus will be squarely on the development of Wilson, who’s expected to start Week 1 – especially with no other experienced QB on the roster.
+CAMP NEEDS: The focus will be squarely on the development of Wilson, who hadn’t yet signed his rookie deal the day before the team was scheduled to report but is expected to start Week 1 – especially with no other experienced QB on the roster.
 The former BYU star had a predictably up and down offseason, but coaches raved about his ability to quickly absorb LaFleur’s playbook and not repeat mistakes.
 Wilson will need to continue his progress in training camp as his NFL education ramps up.
 A revamped offensive line will look to mesh and provide protection up front for Wilson.
 The new-look defense should get a boost from the return of middle linebacker C.J.
 Mosley, who opted out last season due to family concerns during the coronavirus pandemic.
 But depth at linebacker and in the secondary needs to be established.

 EXPECTATIONS: The first step for a franchise that hasn’t made the playoffs in 10 years – the NFL’s longest active drought – was changing the vibe within the organization.
 And the Jets did that with the hiring of the high-energy and likable Saleh, who has experienced winning cultures as an assistant in San Francisco and Seattle.
 Several players raved about Saleh’s coaching style and philosophy, and the Jets need to carry that optimism into camp and transfer it to the field.
 While there are several questions throughout the roster, the defensive line should be a strength – and arguably one of the league’s best – with Quinnen Williams, Lawson and Rankins setting a physical tone.